Signs and Symptoms

 Restlessness

-A state of unease characterized by diffuse motor activity or motion subject to limited control, nonproductive or disorganized behavior, and subjective distress.
+Restlessness is a state of unease characterized by diffuse motor activity or motion subject to limited control, nonproductive or disorganized behavior, and subjective distress.
 It is the feeling of wanting to always move around and the inability to calm the mind.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body […]

 Read more